sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_13_connection_swapping/embedding_13_connection_swapping.md

 <strong>NOTE:</strong><br> It is recommended to run commands one at a time to ensure success.
 </aside>

-For example, in the screenshot below we highlight the command `USE ROLE ACCOUNTADMIN` and click the run icon in the upper right corner:
+For example, in the screenshot below we highlight the command `USE DATABASE SNOWFLAKE_SAMPLE_DATA;` and click the run icon in the upper right corner:

 <img src="assets/dcs2.png" width="500"/>

-If you are familiar with Snowflake scripts, you can just highlight rows `1-97` and click the run icon.

 First, log into the first Snowflake account as `ACCOUNTADMIN`.

-Open a new `Worksheet`.
+Open a new `SQL Worksheet`.

 Copy and paste this code into the worksheet:
 ```code